Martin Garcia least gecko

-The Martin Garcia least gecko (Sphaerodactylus ladae) is a species of lizard in the family Sphaerodactylidae.
+The Martin Garcia least gecko (Sphaerodactylus ladae), also known commonly as the spotted agave geckolet, is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to the Dominican Republic.

 Etymology

 The specific name, ladae, is in honor of the Lada, the reliable Russian car.

 Geographic range

-S. ladae is found in the Sierra Martín García, Dominican Republic.
+Sphaerodactylus ladae is found in the Sierra Martín García, Dominican Republic.

+Habitat

+The preferred natural habitat of Sphaerodactylus ladae is forest, at altitudes of 15–235 m.